What is Continuum Movement?

 In a Continuum class, the arena is set for exploration by presenting an idea, an image, or a theme.
 Sequences of motions are combined with breath and sound that encourage exploration of the theme.
 The pace of a Continuum class may be slow and meditative, with nearly invisible micro-movements; or fast and lively with large wave-like motions and aerobic activity using weights or a variety of other exercise props and equipment.
 A class may be composed of a group of any size, ranging from two to a few hundred.
 Ideally it becomes part of a person’s daily reality, practiced for some period of time each day, and integrated into the way all movement is approached.
 Any exercise or activity can be influenced and enhanced by the sensibility of Continuum.

 Continuum contributes to the field of health and movement education by providing a rich spectrum of modalities for all people.
-The application of Continuum philosophy and practice continues to expand in countless arenas of personal and professional life: health care, science, bodywork, meditation, psychotherapy, spiritual practice, business organization, group dynamics, education, dance, artistic creativity, performance, sports and fitness, and all fields that value participation with embodied life in a passionate and intimate way. – Bonnie Gintis
+The application of Continuum philosophy and practice continues to expand in countless arenas of personal and professional life: health care, science, bodywork, meditation, psychotherapy, spiritual practice, business organization, group dynamics, education, dance, artistic creativity, performance, sports and fitness, and all fields that value participation with embodied life in a passionate and intimate way." – Bonnie Gintis

 By Bonnie Gintis, D.O., author of Engaging The Movement of Life: Exploring Health and Embodiment Through Osteopathy and Continuum